jonzia/Chess/README.md

 **(1)** This program was built on Python 3.6 and Tensorflow 1.5.

 **(2)** The terminal display includes the current step, training loss, percent completion, and time remaining.
 The current model is saved at each time step.

+**(3)** Upon completion of training, training loss at each step is written to an output .txt file for analysis.

+**(4)** This program outputs training progress and mean outcome in the terminal (where outcomes are -1 for loss, 0 for draw, 1 for win).
+This information is saved to an output .txt file for subsequent statistical analysis.